orontee/argos/README.rst

 Consult the `NEWS file </NEWS.rst>`_ for notable changes between versions.

-Note that the library is almost agnostic of Mopidy extensions (it has been reported to successfully give access to resources exposed by Mopidy-File, Mopidy-Local, Mopidy-Bandcamp, Mopidy-Jellyfin, Mopidy-Podcast and Mopidy-SomaFM).
+Note that the library is almost agnostic of Mopidy extensions (it has been reported to successfully give access to resources exposed by Mopidy-Bandcamp, Mopidy-Local, Mopidy-File, Mopidy-InternetArchive, Mopidy-Jellyfin, Mopidy-Podcast and Mopidy-SomaFM).

 Install
 =======